auth0/docs/articles/users/normalized/auth0/normalized-user-profile-schema.md

 * **`family_name`**: the user's last name.

 ::: note
 When creating a user with the [create a User Management API endpoint](/api/management/v2#!/Users/post_users) you can submit the `given_name` and `family_name`.
-By default, a user's `given_name` and `family_name` attributes are not directly editable since they are updated from the identity provider each time a user logs in.
+By default, a user's `given_name` and `family_name` attributes provided by identity providers other than Auth0 (such as Google, Facebook, Twitter) are not directly editable since they are updated from the identity provider each time a user logs in.
 If you want to be able to edit these attributes, you must [enable a connection to allow updates to the normalized user profile](/connections/guides/allow-update-normalized-user-profile).
 When enabled, user attributes will be updated from the identity provider only on user profile creation and will be available to be edited with the Management API's [Update a user endpoint](/api/management/v2#!/Users/patch_users_by_id).
 :::

 ::: panel Custom Databases